Mandy Moore & Shane West On ‘A Walk To Remember’ 15 Years Later

 — BuzzFeed (@BuzzFeed) January 26, 2017

 Jamie, a minister’s daughter, has grown up in a very religious and conservative home- she wears modest clothing, no make-up, and only owns one sweater.
-Landon, on the other hand, is the popular guy in school, who has known Jamie her whole life, but had never actually noticed her.
+Landon, on the other hand, is the popular guy in school, who has known Jamie her whole life but had never actually noticed her.
 It wasn’t until Landon gets a fellow classmate seriously injured, and is forced to tutor students and participate in the school play, that he realizes he has feelings for her.
 Their relationship starts out rocky, with Jamie helping him learn the lines for his part, and ends with them falling deeply in love with each other.
 Jamie later reveals to Landon that she has leukemia, which triggers a reaction from him that no one expected.
 Landon helps Jamie fulfill her bucket list, and the pair eventually marry before Jamie passes away.

 “I think that it was such an overwhelmingly positive, memorable experience for me because it was my first leading role and it was the first film I worked on away from home,” Mandy told EW.“We shot it in Wilmington, North Carolina, and it was the first time I’d ever had that kind of camp-like experience where you come home and cry when it’s over and you’re determined to keep in touch with everyone.
 It just gives me an all-encompassing warm feeling inside.
 There are very few times in your career when the memories and the relationship you have to a project match the relationship that an audience has to the project — but this movie is as special to me as it seems to be to people out there in the world.
 I mean that’s the reason that 15 years later we’re still talking about it.”